 The Sepik Spirit takes our guests on a voyage along the waterways of

-For 2015, the Sepik Spirit will primarily journey on the
+Currently, the Sepik Spirit primarily journeys on the

 The densely forested riverbanks of the

 There will be plenty of photo opportunities, including those of day-to-day life.
 Men gather on their clan's bench.
 Children paddle canoes to school.
 Women fish with hand lines while keeping a fire burning in a clay fireplace.